 Being aware of these behaviours can help you learn new ways to deal with your feelings.

-There are many reasons why you might feel angry.
-These are known as triggers.
+There are many reasons why we might feel angry.
+We might call them triggers.

-Everyone has their own triggers, but some shared ones include:
+We all have our own triggers, but some common ones include: